 - How many players are there in the market?
 The more active players your market has, the harder you'll find it to excel.
 Start by searching Google for your key terms and don't worry too much if you see a huge number.
 Keep refining your search and you'll get a more accurate figure.

 - How many product pages are indexed?
-The number of product pages your competitor has indexed on their ecommerce website can hint as to the way their site was built.
+The number of product pages your competitor has indexed on their ecommerce website can give your some clues as to the way their site was built.
 For example, if the site has 1,000 products and they are all indexed, you can safely assume it has been built in a search engine friendly manner with little or no content duplication and solid web architecture.
-To check the number of pages indexed in Google use the Google Webmaster tools.
+To check the number of pages indexed in Google, use the Google Webmaster tools.

 - What's their traffic like?
 It's hard to measure precisely the number of visitors your competitor is getting.
 Nevertheless there are a number of tools which could give you some insights.
 In particular look at Google Trends for websites and Quantcast.

 - What is their marketing strategy?
-The way in which your competitor is conducting its marketing can provide helpful insights.
+The way in which your competitor markets itself can provide helpful insights.
 For example, if they are using pay-per-click advertising you can assume the product is selling well enough to sustain this cost.
 If you know they are doing well, but are missing an active affiliate program, this is where you could come in.

 - What is the market potential?
 You should aim to enter the market when demand is strong or projected to get stronger.
 Use tools that could point out a possible trend such as Google Trends for organic search and Twitterfall for Twitter search.